-The complainant and respondent may each have no more than two people, defined as advisors, present throughout the entire process.
-The advisor may consult privately with the complainant or respondent during the hearings, except when such consultations during questioning of the party they are advising at a hearing are deemed disruptive by the decision-maker(s), and assist the party that they are advising with the exercise of any right during the proceedings.
-The advisors are not allowed to address the decision-maker(s) during the hearing except for the purpose of cross-examination.
+B. Advisor role at hearing [Applicable to Title IX Grievance Procedure Only]- The complainant and respondent may each have no more than two people, defined as advisors, present throughout the entire process.
+The advisor may consult privately with the complainant or respondent during the hearings, except when such consultations during questioning of the party they are advising at a hearing are deemed disruptive by the Chair, and assist the party that they are advising with the exercise of any right during the proceedings.
+The advisors are not allowed to address the hearing panel during the hearing except for the purpose of cross-examination.
 Disruptive advisors will be removed from the process, and the process will continue.
-The parties should notify the appropriate Title IX Coordinator (or designee) as soon as they have identified their advisors, but in any event, at least one University business day in advance of the hearing date if a party plans to bring advisors.
-Advisors can request an outline of their role and expectations, including the Decorum Policy for Title IX Grievance Procedures Involving and Employee Respondent, for their participation in the grievance process.
+The parties should notify the Chair as soon as they have identified their advisors, but in any event, at least one University business day in advance of the hearing date if a party plans to bring advisors.
+Advisors can request an outline of their role and expectations, including the Decorum Policy for Sexual and Gender-Based Misconduct Hearings Involving a Student Respondent, for their participation in the grievance process.

 Only one of the advisors is permitted to ask relevant questions to the other party and any witnesses during the live hearing.
-The advisor responsible for all cross-examination must be designated by the party to the decision-maker prior to beginning cross-examination.
+The advisor responsible for all cross-examination must be designated by the party to the Chair prior to beginning cross examination.